ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

     Go back to previous step
 ```

-You can accept the default (again, NOT for production), or customize your airdrop.
+You can accept the default -again, NOT for production-, or customize your airdrop.
 In the latter
 case the wizard would continue.
 Assume the default here.

 The final question is asking for precompiles.
 Precompiles are powerful customizations of your EVM.